ardura/Actuate/README.md

 A Synthesizer, Sampler, and Granulizer built in Rust + Nih-Plug Written by Ardura

+**Please note this project is still a work in progress/alpha - I got a lot of traction once I posted on KVR and wanted to clarify that!**

 Join the discord! https://discord.com/invite/hscQXkTdfz Check out the KVR Page: https://www.kvraudio.com/product/actuate-by-ardura